robertmaxrees/robertmaxrees.github.io/posts/yearinwhiskey2024.md

 This did not happen.
 Mostly.

 I'm not too upset out it, though!
 There are a lot of great distilleries doing a lot of kickass work.
-There were a lot of impressive releases this year, as well as a few releases from years past that came my way.
-It's by no means exhaustive, nor is it intended as any kind of *best of*.
+While there were a lot of impressive releases this year, I also got my hands on some things from years past that were notable.
+My list is by no means exhaustive, nor is it intended as any kind of *best of*.
 Just some things that made me think a bit, for better or worse.

 ## Bruichladdich Black Art 10.1

-Graciously supplied with a sample from a coworker, this is not your typical Islay.
+Graciously supplied with a sample from a friend, this does not fit into what most folks would expect from an Islay.
 The final release by Adam Hannett, this 2022 edition is delightful.
 I have no others to compare to and as such have zero calibration for what Black Art releases really are.
 However, this is *damn fine whisky*.
 Though the age statement pins this one at 29 years, the nose and palate are quite lively.
 Mastery of the art of blending is on full display, with all aromas and flavors being so well integrated that it's akin to a brilliantly composed symphony.
 You can hear what the second violin is playing compared to the horns, but you can also pick apart that 3rd violin part, too.

-Thought provoking not only in how brilliantly constructed it is, this is also the rare release from Bruichladdich inb which they are tight-lipped about it's details.
+Thought provoking not only in how brilliantly constructed it is, this is also the rare release from Bruichladdich in which they are tight-lipped about it's details.
 No QR codes or pages talking about where the grain was grown and the name of the cow whose manure was used oin those fields.
 While this certainly adds a level of intrigue, it may also be a matter of practicality - these releases are composed of spirits produced pre-reopening.
 It could be that all they really know and can guarantee is what they smell and taste, so the lack of details isn't just a "we won't tell you", but also a "we're not 100% sure".
 Whatever the case, this stuff is great.
 Just, y'know, be mindful of the price on these.

 ## Wild Turkey 8 Year Old Jimmy Russel 70th Anniversary

 Wild Turkey's releases never disappoint.
-Their Russel's Reserve Private Barrel selection was another hitter this year, but I'm featuring this Wild Turkey release because, frankly, it's phenomenal.
+Their Russel's Reserve Private Barrel line was another hitter this year, but I'm featuring this Wild Turkey release because, frankly, it's phenomenal.
 101 proof, 8 years old, widely available.
 Yes please.

 Kentucky bourbons are at their best in the 8-12 year range.
 Any higher and they can quickly become overly tannic and astringent or excessively honeyed and sweet.
+Much lower and you run the risk of being overly grainy.
 By clocking in at 8 years, you get something that has the signature Wild Turkey house style.
 It's approachable and softer than the proof suggests, and the price to quality ratio is about right.
-They balance oak tannin and sugars excellently, leaving you with an excellent bourbon that won't punch you in the face with it's proof.
+They balance oak tannin and sugars excellently, leaving you with a superb bourbon that won't punch you in the face with it's proof.
 I've bought more than one, and will miss it once gone.

 ## Knob Creek 12 Year and Knob Creek Single Barrel Select

 These both are excellent examples for the label.
 A devout Knob Creek fanboy, the standard 9 year release is always available in my home.
 It's my decanter whiskey.
-The 12 year takes everything I like about the 9 and turns it slightly more refined.
+The 12 year takes everything I like about the 9 and makes it slightly more refined.
 The rough edges have been hit with a rasp (though not completely sanded off), revealing a pour that's more subtle, more integrated, and almost more complex.
-It's still Knob Creek.
-Just it's slightly older, more experienced sibling.
+It's still Knob Creek, just it's slightly older, more experienced sibling.

 I say that all in contrast to the 15 year release.
 It's overly honeyed, with the oak and sweetness both amped up a little too much.
 While still good, the 15 year just misses the mark.
 15 for the novelty, 12 for the quality.
 That being said, I'm really curious to see what the 18 year offers.
 For science.

 And Knob Creek Single Barrel Select.
 These are regular releases that offer up 20 more proof points.
 Some call it "Booker's but cheaper" which might be a little hyperbolic, but also not entirely off the mark.
 Every time I find one, I know it's going to be excellent.
-Beam's handling of the 120 proof Knob Creek experience is always a treat.
+Beam's handling of higher proofs is always a treat.
 If you haven't had it (or it's been a while), give it a go.
 It's well worth it.
 Another example of the price to performance ratio being very on-the-mark.

 ## Frey Ranch Farm Strength

 Another high proof example, Frey Ranch had a great year.
 These single barrel cask strength releases put their entire process on full display.
 I got my hands on releases in the 130 proof range, and they did not disappoint.
-Their 4-grain bill adds a distinct character that sets the apart, giving black pepper and grain qualities you won't find elsewhere.
+Their 4-grain bill adds a distinct character, giving black pepper and grain qualities you don't often see.
 Their willingness to produce a spirit that is uniquely their own, instead of chasing the profiles of other distilleries or regions, combined with the sheer quality of that spirit is promising not only for them, but for the craft scene as a whole.

 They run the whole operation on-site, starting with growing their own grains.
 The result is unique, potent, and enjoyable.
-Prices *can* be a touch on the high side, but given their size and relative quality, I'm not mad about it.
+Prices *can* be a touch on the high side, but given their current scale and relative quality, I'm not mad about it.

 ## Kirkland Lowland Single Malt Sherry Cask Finish